jmhodges/justrun/README.md

 even if filesystem events have occurred in the meantime.
 See the `-delay` option in the [Usage section][usage].

-Justrun does kill the child processes of commands run in it in order to handle the lifecycles of long-lived (that is, server) processes.
+Justrun does kill the child processes of the bash command run by it to end the lifecycles of long-lived (that is, server) processes.
 If you do not want justrun to wait for the commands to finish instead, add the `-w` argument to the commandline.
 If you wish to fork off subprocessses in your commands, you'll have to call [`setpgid(2)`][setpgid] (or `set -o monitor` in the bash